zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/Mx GenAI Connector.md

 ##### Knowledge Base Retrieval{#knowledge-base-retrieval}

-The following toolbox actions can be used to retrieve knowledge data from the knowledge base (and associate with your Mendix data):
+The following toolbox actions can be used to retrieve knowledge data from the knowledge base (and associate it with your Mendix data):

 1. `Retrieve` retrieves knowledge base chunks from the knowledge base.
 You can use pagination via the `Offset` and `MaxNumberOfResults` parameters or apply filtering via a `MetadataCollection` or `MxObject`. (@Lina Offset?)
 2. `Retrieve & Associate` is similar to the `Retrieve` but associates the returned chunks with a Mendix object if they were linked at the insertion stage.